secarrel/Bike_Park_ecommerce/README.md

 1. Create an account/log on at [Stripe.com](https://stripe.com/gb)
 2. Go to 'developers' once signed in.
 3. Navigate to the 'API keys' tab
-4. Add your stripe public key and private key to your env.py and heroku congig vars.
+4. Add your stripe public key and private key to your env.py and Heroku config vars.
 5. Add a webhook endpoint to ensure payments are successful even if the user leaves the payment process midway through.
 Go to 'Developers' > 'Webhooks' > 'Add Endpoint'.
-6. You can add your heroku url as the endpoint as so:
+6. You can add your Heroku URL as the endpoint as so:

         herokuappURL/checkout/wh/